 CHRIS CARTER & COSEY FANNI TUTTI / RUSSELL HASWELL / NICHOLAS BULLEN / EKOPLEKZ / EVOL / HELM / SHELLEY PARKER / ROBERT CURGENVEN / LORRIE JAYNE EVANS

-On Saturday June 9th 2012 the De La Warr Pavilion hosts We Can Elude Control a free day of sound and experimental electronic music as the closing weekend event for the Cerith Wyn Evans exhibition.The event features a headline performance by Chris Carter & Cosey Fanni Tutti presenting a live remix of Throbbing Gristle's final album Desertshore, as well as sets by cult British artist Russell Haswell and analogue tape experiments by Napalm Death vocalist Nicholas Bullen.
+On Saturday June 9th 2012 the De La Warr Pavilion hosted We Can Elude Control a free day of sound and experimental electronic music as the closing weekend event for the Cerith Wyn Evans exhibition.The event featured a headline performance by Chris Carter & Cosey Fanni Tutti presenting a live remix of Throbbing Gristle’s final album Desertshore, as well as sets by cult British artist Russell Haswell and analogue tape experiments by Napalm Death vocalist Nicholas Bullen.

 Across the afternoon in the first floor gallery there was a series of performances within Wyn Evans’ S=U=P=E=R=S=T=R=U=C=T=U=R=E light and heat installation.
 Performers included Ekoplekz, the Bristol-based electronic improviser Nick Edwards currently signed to Peter Rehberg’s Editions Mego label.
 Alongside him was Helm who contributed to the Wire magazine’s 30th birthday celebrations and who has recently released an album on the Berlin label PAN.
 There will also be a rare set by the Barcelona- based sound art collective EVOL who produce what they describe as “computer music for hooligans”.

 On the top level of the Pavilion there were performances by artist Shelley Parker incorporating a live audio feed from nearby Beachy Head and contributions by Australian electronic musician Robert Curgenven and Lorrie Jayne Evans.